Doctors grow frustrated over COVID-19 denial, misinformation

 “Impossible scientifically,” says the family physician in Chicago.
 He also hears patients tell him that the vaccine will weaken their immune systems.
 He responds: “Immunology 101.
 Vaccines help your immune system.”

-Recently he received a flurry of messages from patients who were worried about damage to their testicles — a rumor he ultimately traced back to an erroneous tweet Minaj alleging that the vaccine causes impotence.
+Recently he received a flurry of messages from patients who were worried about damage to their testicles — a rumor he ultimately traced back to an erroneous tweet from Minaj alleging that the vaccine causes impotence.

 “And I was like, ‘That’s outlandish.
 That’s a bit outrageous.’
 So a lot of just kind of counseling that I did not expect to have to do.”